Guardianship of A Minor - Prepare Court Forms

 Native American child?

-- If the child or children is of Native American decent, and have a Certificate of Indian Blood or tribal affiliation card, you must notify the Tribe.
+- If the child (or children) is of Native American decent, and has a Certificate of Indian Blood or tribal affiliation card, you must notify the Tribe.

-If either natural parent are of native american descent and have a Certificate of Indian Blood or tribal affiliation card, you must notify BOTH:
+- If either natural parent is of Native American descent and has a Certificate of Indian Blood or tribal affiliation card, you must notify BOTH the TRIBE AND THE BIA AREA OFFICE:

 Do you have all the information you will need?

-- Open and read the CHECKLIST AND THINGS TO KNOW ABOUT A CHILD GUARDIANSHIP; AND,
+- Gather information FIRST: Open and read the CHECKLIST AND THINGS TO KNOW ABOUT A CHILD GUARDIANSHIP; AND,

-Gather all of the information you need to fill out the forms.
-Print this Questionnaire to get you started:
+- Gather all of the information you need on the questionnaire.
+Print this Questionnaire to help gather information

-- Talked to a lawyer if you have any questions.
+- Talk to a lawyer if you have any questions.

 Does your computer have the right software?